nicolas2192/OCR/README.md

 Your word is: IRONHACK
 ```

 **Image Selection** -i or --image: selects an image file.
 This command should be used alongside -p.
-Picking an image is mandatory if this flag is used.
+Picking an image is mandatory if this flag is to be used.

 Terminal command: `python main.py -pi data/test/python.jpeg`